Minestrone Soup and Pantry Raids

 - 1 large bunch of kale cleaned and chopped

-- You can also fresh seasonal vegetables for example green beans and/or zucchini.
-Just make sure to add at the proper time so that your veggie of choice doesn’t get overcooked!
+- fresh seasonal vegetables (e.g., green beans and/or zucchini.
+Just make sure to add at the proper time so that your veggie of choice doesn’t get overcooked!)

 Heat the olive oil in a large Dutch oven over medium heat.
 Add the onion, carrots and celery.
 Cook for about 10 minutes, until the onion is softened, but not browned.
 Add the garlic and stir for 1 minute.
 Add the fish sauce; sauté until almost completely reduced, about 1 minute more.
 Add the garbanzo beans and tomato paste.